 Eliminate the Guilt.
 Our final tip—and possibly our most important one—is to eliminate the guilt you may feel during the transition process.
 Caregivers often struggle with feelings of guilt when it comes time to relocate a loved one with dementia.
 Be kind to yourself and remember that you’ve made a decision that you feel is in your senior loved one’s best interest.
 It’s also important to remember that moving to a memory care community helps adults with dementia live enriching, quality lives.

 Memory care centers, like Grand Oaks of Palm City Memory Care, allow those experiencing Alzheimer’s or dementia to feel safe, happy, and productive, despite their memory loss.
-For more information or to schedule a tour, call 772-209-3119 today.
+For more information, call 772-291-0795 today.